microsoft/pxt/common-docs/extensions/approval.md

 * A release has been created in GitHub.
 You can create a release of the extension when syncing in the MakeCode editor or using the **pxt bump** cli command.
 * An icon image **icon.png** is available in the root folder.
 It should be 300x200 pixels and **less than 100kb** in size.
-* Descriptive GitHub description added to help with extension search.
+* A GitHub repo description added that's descriptive enough to help with extension search.
 * A test file, called ``test.ts``, is present and compiles when running **pxt deploy**.
 * The ``README.md`` file contains API documentation for the extension blocks.